akgold/stickr/README.md

 A common use case would be to include in an [RMarkdown](https://rmarkdown.rstudio.com/) document, that would be done using `stickr_insert("tidyverse")`.
 If trying to insert inline, consider using `dpi` argument.

+# Package Maintainers
+Want to make sure users can get your sticker with `stickr`?
+Two steps!

+1. Make sure you have a [URL field](https://www.r-bloggers.com/about-urls-in-description/) in your package DESCRIPTION file that points to your package's github repo.
+2. Put your hex sticker in the `/man/figures` directory inside your package -- one named `logo.png` will be used by default, but other names are ok too.